Troubled-Mind/Account-Creator/README.md

    3. In the folder this tool is in, download Megatools from your system Downloads can be found here: https://megatools.megous.com/builds/builds/ Extract everything inside to the folder, and name it `megatools`
+   4. Create a txt file called "emails" which you can put all of the emails in

-   4. Open command prompt/terminal in this folder and run the two commands below:
+   5. Open command prompt/terminal in this folder and run the two commands below:
       `pip install google-api-python-client`
       `pip install oauth2client`